North Kosovo crisis (2022–2026): February

+April

+On 21-24 April, a series of Kosovo police raids in Mali Zvečan and Žerovnica resulted in the confiscation of automatic weapons, ammunition, and other military-grade equipment held by private individuals.

+May

+On 20 May, Kosovo police units entered the central branch of the Banka Poštanska štedionica in North Mitrovica, as well as its affiliates.
+The operation targeted financial flows deemed unregulated by the Central Bank of Kosovo, effectively cutting off the primary banking system used by the local Serb population.

 August

+On 5 August, in a coordinated action across all four northern municipalities, Kosovo authorities shut down nine facilities of the Post of Serbia.
+Police officials stated the closure was due to the "illegal operation of parallel postal services" on Kosovo territory.

 On 12 August, 5 Kosovar Police officers were attacked in Gjakova when responding to a reports of a shooting.
 According to the police report, the incident occurred when an off-duty policemen was attacked by two suspects.
 Then three more police officers intervened and physically dealt with the suspects, two men and a woman were then arrested in connection with the case while three police officers were wounded due to the suspects resisting arrest.

 On 25 August, Kosovo PM Kurti announced that the Ibar Bridge would reopen connection the Serb-majority town of North Mitrovica with the Albanian-majority town of South Mitrovica.
 The Government justified its action as in 2015 and 2016 both Serbia and the EU had agreed to begin the opening of the bridge.
 The move was supported by the city assembly of North Mitrovica, however due to the assembly having no Serbian representatives as the local elections were boycotted the move was seen as illegitimate.
 The move was criticized by the EU for unilateral decisions and the risk violence thus threatening a nearby KFOR unit in the area threatening Kosovo with further sanctions, by Serbia's Vučić for "installing new puppet politicians" by the Kosovan Government, and by opposition leaders claiming it to be a populist play to secure votes for the upcoming elections.
 Bedri Hamza, mayor of South Mitrovica and opposition candidate for Prime Minister, urged Kurti to work with International partners before opening the bridge.

+On 30 August, Kosovo police conducted a broad operation sealing off municipal buildings used by Serbian-run institutions.
+This included the closure of the District Office for Kosovo and Metohija, the Pension Fund (PIO), and other administrative bodies deemed "parallel structures" violating Kosovo's constitution.

+October

+On 16 October, the premises of the Temporary Authority of the Municipality of Skenderaj (operating within the Serbian system) were raided and closed by the police, continuing the policy of dismantling Serbian administrative presence.